The register

 The register knows this piece.

-Its record carries the piece's own seal, drawn from the reference alone; no two pieces share one.
-If a paper certificate is in front of you, the seals should match by eye.
+Above is the piece's own seal, drawn here from the reference alone — the same engraving that carries on its record and on the paper certificate.
+No two pieces share one.
+If a certificate is in front of you, hold it up: the seals should match by eye.

 The register holds no piece with this reference.